-Both American Bulldogs and Pit Bulls are mild to moderate shedders.
+Both American Bulldogs and Pits are mild to moderate shedders.
 They shed a little bit all year round.
 Weekly brushing with a rubber brush and occasional baths with dog-safe shampoo will help keep shedding to a minimum.

 Are American Bulldogs or Pitbulls Hypoallergenic?

 While no dog breed is completely hypoallergenic, some dog breeds whose coat grows continuously (like Poodles, Maltese, or Bichons) leave less dander around the house to bother allergy sufferers.
-Neither American Bulldogs nor Pit Bulls are dog breeds that would be good for allergy sufferers.
+Neither American Bullies nor Pits are dog breeds that would be good for allergy sufferers.

 Which Breed is Better for Families?